Article Contents

 - NZ: New Zealand Government’s Birth, Death and Marriage Historical Records website.
 Archives New Zealand.
 Also see government guide to family history records.

 - Canadian source sites used in compiling Cutlock and Co data are on our other Research page.
-Additional sites worth a visit include Canada GenWeb for useful links, Library and Archives Canada genealogy section also has list of family history groups, as well as census records (for free – up to 1921 at Sep.
-2017), passenger lists, etc.
+Additional sites worth a visit include Library and Archives Canada genealogy section with a list of family history groups, as well as census records (for free – up to 1921 at Sep.
+2017), passenger lists, etc. Also see Heritage collection of canadiana.ca

 - British Isles Family History Society of Greater Ottawa looks interesting – they have a section on British Home Children for instance.

-- USA Government website page on Genealogy and family history.
-Ellis Island for searches on people passing through the Port of New York, from 1892 to 1924; also try Castle Garden for earlier.
+- USA Governmental National Archives web section on Genealogy and family history resources.
+Ellis Island for searches on people passing through the Port of New York, from 1892 to 1924.

 - South America: South American Brits Database.
 British Settlers in Argentina and Uruguay – studies in 19th and 20th century emigration.